SamTh3D3v/ToxRt/README.md

 # ToxRt

-A windows8+ and a windows phone 8+ client for Tox,
+A windows 8+ and windows phone 8+ client for Tox,

-This universal project represent a client for windows 8 Pcs for now, and sooner for all arm based devices as well including Windows 8 tablets and Windows phone devices, it is built based on a wrapper developed over the toxcore Library, which you can find here :
+This universal app represent a client for windows 8 Pcs for now, and sooner for all arm based devices as well including Windows 8 tablets and Windows phone devices, it is built based on a wrapper developed over the toxcore Library, which you can find here :